kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-mining.md

 _What happens if the miner gets to four billion and he does not get the amount of leading zeroes?_

-That is a good question, and we will go
+That is a good question.

+Ways to change the hash:
+- Iterate the timestamp

+* Change the extraNonce
+* Re-order the transactions
+* Add extra transactions that come across while you were hashing